 (Commissioned by NHS Tayside)

 Evidence indicated that as few as 20% of pregnant smokers in Scotland, referred by routine antenatal carers, actually engaged with conventional specialist smoking cessation services.
 There was an emerging body of evidence demonstrating the value of financial incentives to recruiting smokers to quit programmes and to supporting abstinence during pregnancy.
 However, whilst reward-based programmes had been shown to help initiate and support quitting, it was recognised that to realise their full potential there was a need to develop consumer understanding of how incentives could be integrated with other forms of structured support in order to sustain the behaviour.
 In view of the developing evidence base in 2007, NHS Tayside launched Give It Up For Baby (GIUFB), a scheme specifically designed to help pregnant women living in deprived communities in the Tayside region of Scotland to stop smoking.
-Following the first 18 months in operation, the Social Marketing were commissioned to conduct a qualitative evaluation examining participant engagement with the scheme.
+Following the first 18 months in operation, the Institute for Social Marketing were commissioned to conduct a qualitative evaluation examining participant engagement with the scheme.
 The results will be used to refine and improve the current intervention and to inform the development of models designed to target new audiences.

 ISM Staff: Douglas Eadie and Susan MacAskill